 LAND USE GUIDELINES

-The following land use guidelines are necessary to create a people focused urban setting achieve the vision for Tysons.
+The following land use guidelines are necessary to create a people-focused urban setting.
 These guidelines should be considered along with the general Land Use recommendations above and the District Recommendations in evaluating development proposals in Tysons.